camunda/camunda-docs-manual/content/update/minor/719-to-720/was.md

 # 2. Replace Camunda core libraries

-With your first Camunda installation or update to 7.2, you have created a shared library named `Camunda`.
+With your first Camunda installation, you have created a shared library named `Camunda`.
 We identify the folder to this shared library as `$SHARED_LIBRARY_PATH`.

 After shutting down the server, replace the following libraries in `$SHARED_LIBRARY_PATH` with the equivalents